valkyaha/HitTracker-Release/docs/Autosplitter-Guide.md

 ### Autosplitter Not Connecting

 1. Check process names match exactly (case-insensitive)
-2. Run VNoHitTracker as administrator
+2. Run NYA Core as administrator
 3. Check for anti-cheat interference
 4. Verify patterns are correct for your game version